Siddhardhaa/Blog-Site-MERN-frontend/README.md

 Fork the repository.
 Create a new branch: git checkout -b feature-branch.
 Make your changes and commit them: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature-branch.
+Push to the branch: git push origin feature branch.
 Open a pull request.

-For any inquiries, please reach out via email siddhardhabattula1@gmai.com
+For any inquiries, please reach out via email at siddhardhabattula1@gmai.com